-Are you aware every day, 22 million tons of carbon dioxide is absorbed by the world’s oceans?
+Are you aware that every day, 22 million tons of carbon dioxide are absorbed by the world’s oceans?
 Because of this, the oceans have become 30% more acidic.
-Ocean acidification, though different from global warming, are closely linked through human emission of carbon dioxide.
+Ocean acidification, though different from global warming – is closely linked through the emissions of carbon dioxide created from human activity.
 The reduction in our output of greenhouse gas emissions is a critical aspect in reducing ocean acidification.

 Benefits of Education